-- Individual interactions over process and tools
+- Individuals and interactions over processes and tools.

-12 Agile Principles
+The 12 Agile Principles

 By shortening the time between documenting the project, reporting to your customer and then getting feedback, you can focus on the real goal of the project, which is delivering what the customer wants, not what you planned.